Smear campaign: Gary Hart – 1988 US presidential candidate

 Gary Hart was the target of a smear campaign during the 1988 US presidential campaign.
 The New York Post once reported on its front page big, black block letters: "GARY: I'M NO WOMANIZER."

 China against Apple Inc.

 In 2011, China launched a smear campaign against Apple, including TV and radio advertisements and articles in state-run papers.
 The campaign failed to turn the Chinese public against the company and its products.

-Sathya Sai Baba

-Spiritual leader Sathya Sai Baba was accused of fraud, sexual abuse and other misconduct.
-Baba described the allegations as a "smear campaign".
-He never faced any investigation and the critics were criticized for lacking any proof against him.

-Julian Assange

-The allegations against Julian Assange have been labelled by Australian journalist John Pilger as a smear campaign.

 Chris Bryant

 Chris Bryant, a British parliamentarian, accused Russia in 2012 of orchestrating a smear campaign against him because of his criticism of Vladimir Putin.
 In 2017 he alleged that other British officials are vulnerable to Russian smear campaigns.

-Other examples
+Blake Lively

+In 2024, The New York Times reported on an alleged smear campaign conducted against actress Blake Lively after she accused Justin Baldoni of misconduct.
+The alleged smear campaign allegedly pushed negative stories about Lively and used social media to boost those stories.
+In January 2025, Baldoni filed a suit in the federal District Court for the Southern District of New York against Blake, her husband Ryan Reynolds, and publicist, for $400 million in damages alleging civil extortion, defamation, and a slew of contract-related claims.